tom-howard/ros/docs/others/amr31001/lab1.md

     11. In "state1" we set velocities that will make the robot move forwards (linear-X velocity only).
 If the elapsed time is greater than **2 seconds** however, we move on to "state2".
     12. In "state2" we set velocities that will make the robot turn on the spot (angular-Z velocity only).
 In this case, if the elapsed time is greater than **4 seconds**, we move back to "state1".
     13. Regardless of what happens in the `if` statements above, we always publish a velocity command to the `/cmd_vel` topic here (i.e. every loop iteration).
     14. We created a `rate` object earlier, and we use this now to make sure that each iteration of this `while` loop takes exactly the right amount of time to maintain the rate of execution that we specified earlier (10 Hz).
+    15. Some useful mathematical operators that you might find useful in your code...

-    Click on the + icons above in order to expand the code annotations.
+    Click on the :material-plus-circle: icons above to expand the code annotations.
 Read these carefully to ensure that you understand what's going on and how this code works.

 1. Now, go back to **TERMINAL 2** and run the code.